wernerschuler/Group-Policy/README.md

   - File explorer -> \\DC\software
 - In Win 10 go to google and search 'firefox download msi' -> Deploy Firefox with MSI installers -> Under MSI Installers click the link https://www.mozilla.org/firefox/all/
 - Select your preferred installer: Windows 64-bit MSI -> Download -> Open folder

+need m.sci file

+can create a OU in AD and deploy group policy on top of that OU

+start -> Windows Administrative Tools -> Group Policy Management -> Forest -> Domains -> Domain

+ADUC -> Domain name -> Right click OU name and create an OU, this eg call it Staff ->

+From Staff is where we want to deploy GP, anything inside Staff will get the GP

+Put the computer inside the Staff OU so that the GP can be applied to the computer

+Here we are going to setup a GP to install a software from the GP Open GP management -> forest -> Domains -> Domain name -> Right click Staff OU -> Create a GPO in this domain, and Link it here -> In this eg name it firefox

+Need to create a shared folder so other computers can have access to this folder through the network:
+File explorere -> This PC -> C: -> Create new folder name it software -> Right click folder -> Properties -> Sharing -> Advanced Sharing -> Check 'share this folder' -> Permissions -> Add -> Type domain users -> For now check full control, change, read -> and give Everyone full access

+Verify that you can get to this path: